Tokise/NexInvent/README.md

 - Stock counts

 ### 📈 Reports Module
-- Customizable reports
+- Customizable reports for all major entities
-- Export functionality
+- Export to PDF
-- Data visualization
+- **Charts in web UI and embedded in PDFs**
+- Company logo and branding in PDF
 - Date range filtering
 - Summary statistics